Barnet London Borough Council

 Barnet London Borough Council, also known as Barnet Council, is the local authority for the London Borough of Barnet in Greater London, England.
-The council has been under Labour majority control since 2022.
+The council is responsible for providing certain services within the borough of Barnet.
+The council has been under no overall control since 2026, with Labour and the Conservatives having an equal number of councillors, and one Green councillor.
 The council meets at Hendon Town Hall and has its main offices at 2 Bristol Avenue in Colindale.

 History

-There has been a Barnet local authority since 1863 when a local government district was created for the town of Barnet, also known as Chipping Barnet, governed by an elected local board.
+There has been a Barnet local authority since 5 October 1863 when a local government district was created for the town of Barnet, also known as Chipping Barnet, governed by an elected local board.
 Such districts were reconstituted as urban districts under the Local Government Act 1894, which saw the board replaced by an urban district council.

 The much larger London Borough of Barnet and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council operated as a shadow authority alongside the area's five outgoing authorities, being the borough councils of Finchley and Hendon and the urban district councils of Barnet, East Barnet and Friern Barnet.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.
+The minister responsible for the decision to merge the councils was Sir Keith Joseph.

-The council's full legal name is "The Mayor and Burgesses of the London Borough of Barnet", although it styles itself as 'Barnet Council'.
+The council's full legal name is "The Mayor and Burgesses of the London Borough of Barnet".
+The councils logo includes the copy "Barnet London Borough".

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the borough councils (including Barnet) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Barnet has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London borough councils, with some services provided through joint committees.